HL7/davinci-pas/input/pagecontent/usecases.md

 There is also guidance on monitoring in the CDex IG: [Using CDex Attachments with DaVinci PAS](http://build.fhir.org/ig/HL7/davinci-ecdx/burden-reduction.html)

-Also, in situations where a request is 'pended', there may occasionally be a need to update the authorization request.
-This might involve the provider canceling it or adjusting the description of the procedure for which authorization is requested (e.g. minor change to a procedure, update to the timeframe or dosage based on new clinical information).
+In those situations where the prior authorization request is ‘pended’, the EHR must monitor for changes to the request until the results are finalized.
+This monitoring might be done by the system of the provider that submitted the request for prior authorization, and/or the system of the provider that is expected to actually perform the authorized procedure (e.g. the family physician system or the imaging center system).

+A PAS Subscription has been created to allow systems to monitor for specific requests.
+In response to a subscription notification indicating that the prior authorization has been changed, there is an inquiry operation that allows for returning information about prior authorization submissions.
+This operation can also be used for generic inquiries about a prior submission.

 ### Supporting Information
 To evaluate whether a given service will be covered, a payer may need to understand additional information about the patient.
 There are three main categories of such information: